 Mycobacterial Programs

 This rich history in TB care laid the foundation for UT Tyler’s continued national leadership in mycobacterial diseases.
-Through a longstanding charter, UT Tyler maintains historic and operational connections not just in East Texas, but across the state.
+Through a longstanding charter, UT Tyler maintains historic and operational connections to two major statewide TB programs based in San Antonio.

 Complementing these clinical and diagnostic strengths, UT Tyler also participates in several ongoing clinical trials focused on NTM and related pulmonary diseases.
 These research efforts—supported by federal, state and industry partnerships—have helped to advance innovations in TB, NTM, antimicrobial resistance and clinical diagnostics.